yeab14/yeab14/README.md

 - 📫 How to reach me **yeab149@gmail.com**

-- ⚡ Fun fact **As a full-stack developer, I've journeyed through the digital landscape, crafting intricate web solutions from the front-end allure to the back-end wizardry, painting the canvas of code with passion and precision.**
+- ⚡ Fun fact **As a full stack developer, I'm basically a digital Swiss Army knife, wielding coding skills that can slice through problems and build solutions with finesse. 💻🔧**

 <h3 align="left">Connect with me:</h3>
 <p align="left">